CentralReach/FogMachine/README.md

 1. Initiate a [start work automatically](#start-work-automatically) cycle on the case you were working on prior to the inactivity

+Note that the resume work functionality will only auto-resume work on your last active case if the tab that the case was opened in is still open and active (doesn't have to be visible, or highlighted/viewed, etc...just has to still be open on your machine).
+This is by design.

 ## [Options](#options)